travis-ci/docs-travis-ci-com/user/multi-os.md

 either `linux` or `osx`.

 ## Operating System differences
-When you test your code on multiple OSes, always be mindful of differences that can affect your tests.
+When you test your code on multiple operating systems, always be mindful of differences that can affect your tests.

 1. Not all tools may be available on the Mac

 	We are still working on building up the tool chain on the Mac worker.
-	Presently, Ruby is the most supported language across the OSes.
+	Presently, Ruby is the most supported language across the operating systems.

 1. The file system behavior is different